 Remember that the hiring process can take several months, but open positions are often filled quickly.
 To determine how far ahead to apply for a job, consider the type of job, the level of the position, the size of the company, and your circumstances.

-Explain why you’re relocating and when you’ll start working in your cover letter.
-Make it clear that you’re taking this professional opportunity seriously, moving to the city permanently (so your prospective employer doesn’t see you as a “flight risk”), and that you’d be willing to come in for an interview before the move necessary.
+Explain why you’re relocating and when you’ll start working on your cover letter.
+Make it clear that you’re taking this professional opportunity seriously, moving to the city permanently (so your prospective employer doesn’t see you as a “flight risk”), and that you’d be willing to come in for an interview before the move is necessary.

 Good to know: When wondering, “How far in advance should I apply for a job?” keep the following factors in mind:

-- When moving locally, it’s always better to apply for a job sooner rather than later – and don’t specify a start date.
+• When moving locally, it’s always better to apply for a job sooner rather than later – and don’t specify a start date.
 Even if your application is approved earlier than expected and you are required to begin working before your planned move date, you will most likely be able to do so because the distance will be less than 100 miles, allowing you to commute between your current home and your new workplace until the move.

-- If your move date is flexible, apply as soon as you find a desirable job—if hired, you can move sooner than expected.
+• If your move date is flexible, apply as soon as you find a desirable job—if hired, you can move sooner than expected.

-- If you find a job in your new location, apply right away and don’t mention your relocation.
+• If you find a job in your new location, apply right away and don’t mention your relocation.
 You don’t want to miss out on a great opportunity, so submit your CV and cover letter as soon as possible.
 If your application is approved, try to move sooner by finding.

 Conclusion